Prof. Dr. Florian Egli

 Team Assistant

-Tatjana Križan is working in various part-time roles at TUM, currently dividing her time between the Professorship of Public Policy for the Green Transition, the Professorship of Societal Computing, and the TUM Graduate School.
+Tatjana Križan is working in various part-time roles at TUM, currently dividing her time between the Professorship of Public Policy for the Green Transition, the Professorship of Societal Computing, and the Graduate Center of the School of Social Sciences and Technology.
 Previously, she held positions at the Chair of Vocational Education and the Munich Center for Technology in Society.

 Apart from assisting the teams wherever she can and thus doing what she loves, Tatjana’s main focus lies in the administrative processing of third-party funded projects, course planning, exam management, amongst others.